rpm2003rpm/vagen/README.md

 Although usable, the current development status is beta.
 There are several things that still need to be done:

-* Create testbenches for the code.
-* Modify the code so integer, float, and boolean values can be recognized without the need for an explicity declaration (ex.
-Real(1))
+* Improve the test bench of the code vagen/tb.py.
 * Modify the code so WaitUs and WaitSignal can be used inside While, If, Case, Repeat and For when these conditions are inside a sequence.
-* Implement the automatic generation of cadence equations for the markers.
-* Write a documentation for the module.
+* Write a documentation.